-6 Things You Should Never Put Down A Garbage Disposal (Unless You Want To Ruin Your Disposal Blades)
+6 Things You Should NEVER Put Down Your Garbage Disposal

 A strange thing not to be able to process, we know.
 But the fibrous strings of celery can easily get tangled around your disposal blades, causing the unit to not function properly or stop working although until the mass can be removed by a plumber.

 Another deceptive food substance.
 They seemingly go down easily but they have a tendency to compact and create a sludge like mess in your drain.

 Smaller seeds, like those of grapes can slip through the garbage disposal and your pipes just fine.
 But larger fruit bits, like peach pits and avocado seeds aren’t going to be able to be ground up by your disposal blades.

 Grease shouldn’t be poured down your drain EVER.
 This is something you shouldn’t put down you sink even if you have a garbage disposal.
 Even with a garbage disposal, grease can still harden and stick to the inside of your pipes.
 This can lead to major blockages that will likely need a plumber’s touch to fix.